 How to Reheat

-- Stovetop- Heat a small amount of water in a skillet or saucepan over medium-low heat.
+- Stovetop- Heat a small amount of water or broth in a skillet or saucepan over medium-low heat.
 Once simmering, add the chicken meat and simmer until hot.
 This method also works well with frozen chicken.

 Make Ahead